(January 5, 2004)

 Now that we have discussed telnet, FTP and mail, I'd like to spend a few minutes talking about the fourth fundamental Internet service: Usenet.

-Usenet is an independent, worldwide system of tens of thousands of discussion groups, by far, the most important discussion group system on the Internet.
-If you look through the Yellow Pages book, for example, you will see many different Usenet groups, covering every topic imaginable.
+Usenet is an independent, worldwide system of tens of thousands of discussion groups.
+In the early days of the Internet, Usenet was, by far, the most important discussion group system in the history of the world.
+For example, if you had looked through the various editions of my Yellow Pages book, you would have seen references to many different Usenet groups, covering every topic imaginable.

 The story starts at Bell Labs, a renowned AT&T research facility in New Jersey.
 In 1969, a computer scientist at Bell Labs developed a small, streamlined operating system, which he called Unics.